alibaba/async_simple/README.md

 ## Using yum (CentOS and fedora)
 ```
+// note: if "SET(ENABLE_LIBAIO ON)" will require libaio, otherwise no need.
 sudo yum install libaio-devel -y

 sudo yum install cmake -y
 # Try to build gtest and gmock from source
 ```